 Drinking water networks

-Facilities throughout metropolitan Adelaide
+Facilities across metropolitan Adelaide

-In metropolitan Adelaide, we deliver water to our customers through an interconnected system of pipes, water treatment plants and pump stations.
-This network is so flexible, that with a few adjustments, we can move large volumes of water from north to south or east to west of the city.
+In metropolitan Adelaide, water is delivered to our customers through an interconnected system of pipes, water treatment plants, and pump stations.
+The network is so flexible we can move large volumes of water from north to south, or east to west of the city.
+Our water treatment plants supply eight key areas in metropolitan Adelaide.

 Facilities around regional South Australia